DJ & production

 Try before committing

 DJ Courses Online has a 30-day money-back guarantee — zero risk to try for a month.
 FaderPro has free content.
 Point Blank offers open days and free taster content.
+And Digital DJ Tips’ tutorial library costs nothing at all.
 There’s no reason to commit money to any course without testing the teaching style first.

 The Cuesheet,